willfriel1028/MarchMadness_Analytics_Report/output_walkthrough.md

 **Matchup-specific insights**

-Arizona generally scores 5 more 2-pointers than their opponent, a significant margin Oregon only will score 1 more 2-pointer than their opponent, a very slight edge
+Arizona is expected to score 5.04 more 2-pointers than their opponent in a game at this expected pace, a significant margin.
+Oregon is expected to score 1.02 more 2-pointer than their opponent at this expected pace, a very slight edge.

 The head-to-head matchup scores show us that Arizona's offense should have a significant advantage in generating 2pt shots compared to Oregon's offense.
-The 0.45 difference in score is pretty significant on a [-1,1] scale.
+The 0.54 difference in score is pretty significant on a [-1,1] scale.

 Arizona's score of 0.46 suggests that they have an advantage in scoring 2-pointers against Oregon's 2-point defense.
-Oregon's score of 0.01 means that their offense does not particularly have an advantage or disadvantage scoring 2-pointers against Arizona's 2-point defense.
+Oregon's score of -0.08 means that their offense has a very slight disadvantage scoring 2-pointers against Arizona's 2-point defense.

 We can conclude that Arizona is expected to have an advantage at scoring 2-pointers over Oregon.